 The real-world needs and economic pressures that are driving demand for nature-positive businesses are also creating opportunities for investors to build more diversified, climate-resilient portfolios.

-Nature is arguably one of the most undervalued, and simultaneously, most overexploited assets.
-We see reasons for optimism.
+Nature is arguably one of the most undervalued and simultaneously most overexploited assets.
+We see reasons for optimism, however.
 China is prioritising nature-positive business transitions to combat climate change, while surging global water demand – including for industrial applications – is spurring technological solutions and investment opportunities.

 Sign up for our newsletter

 Our rethink nature theme favours firms whose business models work to restore or conserve nature, as well as materialise the value of nature assets.
-As one of our six rethink investments themes: longevity, new gen, technology, net zero, and infrastructure, which we see reshaping our investment universe, this theme aims specifically to contribute to the transition towards a nature-positive global economy.
+As one of our six rethink investments themes – alongside longevity, new gen, technology, net zero, and infrastructure – which we see reshaping our investment universe, this theme aims specifically to contribute to the transition towards a nature-positive global economy.
 Since its June 2024 launch, rethink nature has proven to be one of our best-performing thematic investments1 against the MSCI World Index, as measured by the performance of stocks with material exposure to the theme, and selected by our Equity Research teams.

-China is focusing on 15 nature-positive business transitions that the country estimates could create USD 1.9 trillion in annual business value and 88 million new jobs by 2030
+China is focussing on 15 nature-positive business transitions that the country estimates could create USD 1.9 trillion in annual business value and 88 million new jobs by 2030

 Freshwater takes centre stage